MarinaSci/STH_HYBRIDISATION_CAPTURE/STH_hybridisation_capture_01_INDEXING_MAPPINGS_ALL.md

 ```
 - Ready for some plotting!!
-- Note that the mapping script here is simplified compared to the one int he global skim script.
+- Note that the mapping script here is simplified compared to the one in the global skim script.
 The sambamba and samclip filtering was not needed, filtering by duplicates and H/S was taking care of the funny CIGARs in the data